James Arthur: 2013–2015: James Arthur, controversies and leaving Syco

 Following his victory, Arthur's winner's song, a cover of Shontelle's "Impossible", was released as a charity single for Together for Short Lives.
 It became the fastest-selling The X Factor winner's single so far, reaching 255,000 downloads within 48 hours and over 490,000 by the end of the week.
 The single topped the UK Singles Chart in its first week of release.
 After 11 days, it was the seventh-best-selling debut single from any contestant from The X Factor, with sales of 622,000.
-In its second week, the single dropped to number two, but reclaimed the number one spot in its third week, and stayed at the top for a further week.
+In its second week, the single dropped to number 2, but reclaimed the number 1 spot in its third week, and stayed at the top for a further week.
 After three weeks, it was the fifth best-selling single of 2012 with 897,000 copies sold.
-To date, it has sold over 1.3 million copies in the UK, overtaking Alexandra Burke's version of "Hallelujah" to become the best-selling winners single ever.
-The song also peaked at number one in Ireland, two in Australia, New Zealand and Switzerland, and eight in Slovakia.
-In May 2013, Arthur released an EP Undiscovered Acoustic of six acoustic songs written and recorded by John McGough with all tracks sang by Arthur.
+It has sold over 1.3 million copies in the UK, overtaking Alexandra Burke's version of "Hallelujah" to become the best-selling winners single ever.
+The song also peaked at number 1 in Ireland, two in Australia, New Zealand and Switzerland, and eight in Slovakia.
+In May 2013, Arthur released an EP Undiscovered Acoustic of six acoustic songs written and recorded by John McGough with all tracks sung by Arthur.

-On 7 August 2013, Arthur announced via Twitter that his next single would be called "You're Nobody 'til Somebody Loves You", which was released to UK radio stations on 9 September 2013.
-The song was officially released worldwide on 20 October 2013 and debuted at number two in the UK, falling just behind Lorde's "Royals".
-Arthur's self-titled debut studio album, James Arthur, was released by Syco Music on 1 November 2013.
+On 7 August 2013, Arthur announced that his next single would be called "You're Nobody 'til Somebody Loves You", which was released to UK radio stations on 9 September 2013.
+The song was officially released worldwide on 20 October 2013 and debuted at number 2 in the UK, falling just behind Lorde's "Royals".
+Arthur's debut album, James Arthur, was released by Syco Music on 1 November 2013.
 The album included the singles "Impossible", his X Factor winner's single, and "You're Nobody 'til Somebody Loves You", as well as collaborations with Emeli Sandé and Chasing Grace.
-It debuted in the UK at number two, behind Eminem's The Marshall Mathers LP 2, and became the 30th best-selling album of 2013 in the country.
+It debuted in the UK at number 2, behind Eminem's The Marshall Mathers LP 2, and became the 30th best-selling album of 2013 in the country.
 "Recovery" was released as the album's third single on 15 December 2013 and debuted at number 19 on the UK Singles Chart.
 On 14 January 2014, Arthur confirmed on Twitter that "Get Down" would be the album's fourth single.
 On 5 January 2014, Arthur embarked on his first headlining tour, the James Arthur Tour, a 37-date tour around Europe.